addzey/homelab/README.md

 # homelab
-My homelab repo - service configurations and IaC
+Adam's homelab repo with service configurations and IaC